Usa Jingū: Branch shrines

 Over the course of centuries, a vast number of Hachiman shrines have extended the reach of the kami at Usa:

 In 859, a branch offshoot was established to spread Hachiman's protective influence over Kyoto; and this Iwashimizu Hachimangū still draws worshipers and tourists today.

-In 923, the Hakozaki-gū was established at Fukuoka as a branch of the Usa Shrine.
+In 923, Hakozaki-gū was established at Fukuoka as a branch of Usa.

-In 1063, Tsurugaoka Hachimangū was established by Minamoto no Yoriyoshi to extend Hachiman's protective influence over Kamakura; and today this branch shrine attracts more visitors than any other shrine in Japan.
+In 1063, Tsurugaoka Hachimangū was established by Minamoto no Yoriyoshi to extend Hachiman's protective influence over Kamakura, Kanagawa; and today this branch shrine attracts more visitors than any other shrine in Japan.

 Festivals and events

 Hōjō-e festival

-Because of its mixed religious ancestry, one of the important festivals at the shrine is the Hōjō-e (放生会), originally a Buddhist ceremony in which captive birds and fish are released.
-The ceremony, held every autumn, is accompanied by sacred kagura dances meant to commemorate the souls of fish killed by fishermen during the previous year.
-Hōjō-e, which contains both elements of Buddhism and Shinto and is now performed in many shrines throughout country, first took place at Usa Jingū.
+Because of its mixed religious ancestry, one of the important festivals at the shrine is the (放生会, hōjō-e), the life release ceremony of Buddhism, in which captive birds and fish were released.
+The ceremony, held every autumn, is accompanied by kagura, ritual dances meant to commemorate the souls of fish killed by fishermen during the previous year.
+Hōjō-e, which contains both elements of Buddhism and Shinto and is now performed in many shrines throughout the country, first took place at Usa Jingū.

-The event begins with the eight kilometer carrying of a mikoshi from Usa Jingū to the banks of the Yorimo River (寄藻川).
-Upon arrival, the mikoshi is greeted by Buddhist monks from the Rokugō Manzan temples who chant sutras to "welcome the deity."
-This is a clear display of Usa Jingū's historical connection to shinbutsu-shūgō.
+The event begins with the eight-kilometre carrying of a mikoshi from Usa to the banks of the Yorimo River (寄藻川).
+Upon arrival, the mikoshi is greeted by Buddhist monks from the Rokugō Manzan temples, who chant sutras to "welcome the deity."
+This is a clear display of Usa-jingū's historical connection to shinbutsu-shūgō.
 The following day, mollusks are released into the river.